SIU School of Medicine

-The Physician Assistant Program curriculum includes intense problem-based learning modules combined with clinical experiences.
+The Physician Assistant Program curriculum includes intense Problem-Based Learning (PBL) Modules combined with clinical experiences.
 These units of study are based on the most common disease states and preventive medicine guidelines utilized in medical practice.
 The curriculum is designed to prepare primary care providers for medical practice.
 All physician assistant courses are sequenced and are required of all students.
 The first year of study (Phase I: Didactic) is on campus in Carbondale.
 The second year (Phase II: Clinical Rotations) is completed at hubsites at several Illinois locations.
 Second year students may be required to relocate to one of these.
 Phase III is the eight-week Preceptorship and students may complete this at a site of their choice, with faculty approval.
 More complete curriculum information is available elsewhere on this website.

-Applications for the full 26 month PA Program are accepted the year prior to matriculation, between April 22nd and the published deadline.
+Applications for the full 26 month PA Program are accepted the year prior to matriculation, between April 27th and the published deadline.
 These dates may change for each application cycle.
 Contact the Program Advisor for updated information.
-There is a $50 application fee paid in connection with the SIU graduate school application process.
-After applications are completed, those who are accepted into the Program start classes in late May.
+There is a nonrefundable application fee paid in connection with the SIU graduate school application process.
+After applications are completed, those who are accepted into the Program start classes in June.
 Accepted applicants will be required to submit a non-refundable enrollment deposit of $500 to reserve a position in the class.
 The deposit is due within 10 days of the Program’s invitation to the applicant and will be applied to tuition two weeks after matriculation.